orkeilius/rogue-invader/docs/dev/script/other/gameData.md

 # gameData
 Godot use a singleton system to share data between scene ([godot wiki](https://docs.godotengine.org/en/stable/tutorials/scripting/singletons_autoload.html))

-in the game we use the gamaData for this, its hold the following data :
+In the game we use the gamaData for this, its hold the following data :
 - level
 - action (for high menu to know if it need to send score)
 - highscore